Soham murders: Pre-trial assessments

 Having been declared mentally fit to stand trial, Huntley was faced with a sentence of life imprisonment if a jury could be convinced of his guilt.
 He was transferred to a segregation unit at Woodhill prison in Milton Keynes, Buckinghamshire.
 On 9 June 2003, he attempted suicide by taking 29 antidepressants which he had accumulated in his cell.
 Staff initially feared Huntley might die as a result of this overdose, but he was returned to his prison cell within 48 hours.
 Huntley was later transferred to London's Belmarsh prison.

-At a preliminary hearing at the Old Bailey on 16 June 2003, Huntley pleaded not guilty to the charges of murdering Wells and Chapman, and guilty to the charge both stood accused of: conspiracy to pervert the course of justice.
-Carr pleaded not guilty to the charges of attempting to pervert the course of justice and assisting an offender.
+At a preliminary hearing at the Old Bailey on 16 April 2003, Huntley pleaded not guilty to the charges of murdering Wells and Chapman, and guilty to the charge both stood accused of: conspiracy to pervert the course of justice.
+Carr pleaded not guilty to the charges of attempting to pervert the course of justice, of assisting an offender, and conspiring to pervert the course of justice.